dmbarbour/glas/docs/GlasApps.md

 By default, each 'http' request is handled in a separate transaction.
 If this transaction aborts due to system state or read-write conflict, it is implicitly retried until it succeeds or times out.
 This provides a simple basis for long polling.
 Eventually, we might introduce custom HTTP headers to support multi-request transactions or read-only views.

-*Note:* Subject to configuration, the runtime may route `"/sys"` for external reflection and debugging.
-This API would also be accessible via reflection API.
+*Note:* To simplify integrated development and debugging, I propose for the runtime to reserve a path such as `"/sys"` for reflection and event APIs.
+The exact path and authorization requirements may be configurable.

 ## Live Coding Extensions

 Source code may be updated after an application has started.
 In my vision for glas systems, these changes are usually applied to the running system.
-However, not every application needs live coding.
-Based on configuration and application settings we might disable this feature for some applications or require manual `sys.refl.reload()` to trigger the update.
-We could also configure the runtime to reload on external signals such as SIGHUP in Linux or a named event in Windows.
+However, not every application needs live coding, and we might want some application control over when an update is applied.

-To support a smooth transition after a live update, the runtime will evaluate `switch()` (if defined) as the first operation in the updated code.
-If switch fails, it may be retried until it succeeds, or the runtime may try some other later version of code.
-This allows the runtime to skip 'broken' intermediate versions and also to favor a stable intermediate version (in context of DVCS) over the bleeding edge.
+It is feasible to disable live coding via application-specific configuration, or restrict it to some external events (e.g. via SIGHUP in Linux, a named event in Windows, or debugger events via HTTP).
+And the runtime could further defer the update until `switch()`, if defined in the updated code, successfully commits.
+This would allow skipping 'broken' intermediate versions of code, or delaying update when the application is in a fragile state.